danm0e/react-training-presentation/slides/3-0-React/0-1-Intro-React.md

 Note:
 - It’s a data structure that represents the HTML on a page
+- While HTML is text, the DOM is an in-memory representation of this text
-- It allows us to interact with the page and programmatically and alter it with JavaScript,
+- It allows us to interact with the page programmatically with JavaScript
-- for example  buttons, links, images, etc, become nodes in the DOM.
+- So buttons, links, images, etc, are all nodes in the DOM

-React allows us to interact with the virtual DOM to render and update HTML elements on a web page.
-The virtual DOM is an in-memory copy of the real DOM, and is how React achieves the level of performance that it does.

-So, while HTML is text, the DOM is an in-memory representation of this text.

-Now originally DOM trees were quite simple.
-As the web has evolved things have gotten far more complex, and need to update much more often.
+- Now originally DOM trees were quite simple (think static brochure style websites)
+- As the web has evolved things have gotten far more complex and need to update much more often

-Think about how quickly websites update when you visit Facebook, Twitter or LinkedIn.
+- Think about how quickly websites update when you visit Facebook, Twitter or LinkedIn.

-The DOM aims to rerender content every 16ms.
+- The DOM aims to rerender content every 16ms

-Imagine you wanted to completely rerender the entire Facebook page every 16ms... it would likely crash you computer.
+- Imagine you wanted to completely rerender the entire Facebook page every 16ms... it would likely crash your computer.

-To avoid such issues, we need a better implementation to make these small changes more quickly, and more dynamically.
+- To avoid this, we need a better implementation

 ---